leobudima/elogii-blog/content/7-key-metrics-in-delivery-logistics-to-measure-for-success.md

 On-time delivery metrics provide a quick yes-or-no poll of the quality of the delivery service.

 Finding out which orders were delivered late helps operations managers work out the source of the problem, and address it.
+So, it's worth taking a better look at when your agents and drivers complete their deliveries, and the best way is via the on-time delivery KPI.

 ## 3. Order Accuracy